scrollbar property is not standard. Chrome, Safari, and Microsoft Edge use the WebKit engine with the

-Below, we'll talk about how to create custom scrollbars for your website using rules for WebKit browsers, namely Google Chrome and Microsoft Edge.
+Below, we'll talk about how to create custom CSS scrollbars for your website using rules for WebKit browsers, namely Google Chrome and Microsoft Edge.

 What is a Scrollbar?